 and the Protocol Relating to that Agreement

-(as in force on )
+(as in force on [to be determined])

 […]

 Rule 21

 Replacement under Article 4bis of the Agreement or the Protocol

 (1) [Presentation of the Request] The holder may, from the date of the notification of the designation, present a request for the Office of a designated Contracting Party to take note of the international registration in its Register.
 The request may be presented directly to that Office or through the International Bureau.
 Where presented through the International Bureau, the request shall be effected on the relevant official form.